 Studies show that we are actually more likely to remember tasks if we write them down, with pen and paper, rather than type them on a laptop.
 As we think through our tasks, and write them down, the brain is able to summarise and comprehend the information better.
 Plus, there’s less distraction when using pen and paper – no Facebook, email or Google to tempt us away!

-So, for a to-do list you’re more likely to remember and complete, stick with good old fashioned pen and paper.
+So, for a to-do list that you’re more likely to remember and complete, stick with good old-fashioned pen and paper.

 (Cute notepaper lover?
 Check out the printable below…)

 6. Use a system